Rana Gurmit Sodhi quits Congress | Politics

 - India

-Senior Congress leader and former Punjab minister Rana Gurmit Singh Sodhi on Tuesday resigned from the party, saying he was deeply hurt by the bickering and in-fighting within the state unit.
-Sodhi, who is the MLA from Guruharsahai, was the sports minister in the state government led by Amarinder Singh, who resigned from the post of chief minister in September and left the Congress in November.
+Senior Congress leader and former Punjab minister Rana Gurmit Singh Sodhi on Tuesday resigned from the party, saying he was ''deeply hurt by the bickering and in-fighting'' within its state unit.
+Sodhi, who is the MLA from Guruharsahai in Ferozepur district, was the sports minister in the state government led by Amarinder Singh, who quit as chief minister in September and left the Congress in November.

 In his letter to Congress president Sonia Gandhi, Sodhi said he was ''deeply hurt by the bickering and in-fighting within the Punjab Congress''.